 With blockchain, the linking of blocks isn’t the only aspect that maintains the security of the chain.
 As such, the whole system is decentralized.
-Each computer with the software configured has the blockchain’s copy that is consistently updated.
+Each computer with the software configured has a blockchain copy that is consistently updated.
 A centralized server hosting the transactions doesn’t exist.
 Since every new block should meet the standards of the chain, no one can’t overwrite or tamper with previous transactions.

 How Secure Is Blockchain?

 Due to blockchain complex cryptographic protection scheme, this technology provides a more advanced and optimized secure experience compared to traditional banking.
 As mentioned, blockchain technology is decentralized and cannot be modified which makes it appropriate for banking institutions and financial transactions as well as storing confidential information.

 In addition, blockchain provides the confidentiality of users making online payments.
 As such, a Bitcoin network powered by blockchain technology doesn’t reveal the user’s identity when sending or receiving payments online.

 The blockchain system offers internet users the capacity to make value and verify digital information.
 Hence, you’re probably wondering what type of new businesses will emerge from using blockchain technology.
 As an overview, here are some of the areas that will benefit when implementing blockchain technology in their systems: